 If you’re already using Cloudflare, you must configure your domain and API settings in NitroPack.

-According to the information on the NitroPack website, there’s no option to use another CDN service.
+According to the NitroPack website, there’s no option to use another CDN.

 If you prefer other CDN providers, this could be a significant issue.
 You might want to contact support to verify the CDN policy before subscribing to a premium plan.

-Overall, WP Rocket did a better job providing many options using CDN services with its plugin.
+Overall, WP Rocket did a better job of providing many CDN options through its plugin.

-But both NitroPack and WP Rocket offer Gzip and Brotli compression formats for faster content delivery.
+But both NitroPack and WP Rocket support Gzip and Brotli compression to speed up content delivery.

 Image Optimization

-Images are significant website optimization issues.
-They contribute to many on-page elements that cause heavy page size and slow loading time.
+Images are a significant issue in website optimization.
+They contribute to many on-page elements that increase page size and slow loading times.

-If your WordPress website images are not correctly optimized, it will run a poor user experience.
+If your WordPress website images are not properly optimized, it will result in a poor user experience.

 How do WP Rocket and NitroPack stack up in this area?